Bathroom Wall Panels β Frequently Asked Questions

 Avoid abrasive pads and harsh or solvent based cleaners, as these can scratch or dull the surface over time.

-We do not recommend using neat bleach directly on the panels.
-If you use a mild bathroom cleaner that contains bleach, always follow the instructions on the bottle, test on a small area first and rinse thoroughly afterwards.
+If you use a mild bathroom cleaner that contains bleach, follow the instructions carefully, test it on a small area first and rinse thoroughly afterwards.

 Our PVC bathroom wall panels are designed to keep their colour and finish for many years.
 They all have enhanced UV protection as standard.